Rachel Fuller

-Rachel Fuller (born 24 July 1973) is a British musician.
-She is a successful independent pop music artist, a composer, and occasional collaborator with her husband rock musician Pete Townshend.
+Rachel Fuller Townshend (born 24 July 1973) is a British musician.
+She is a pop music artist, a composer, and occasional collaborator with her husband, rock musician Pete Townshend.

 Early life

 Born in Ipswich, England, Fuller later moved with her family to Southend-on-Sea.
 She started playing piano at the age of six and composing music at the age of ten, and her original ambition was to be a concert performer.
 She attended St. Michael's, a private school in Leigh, where her mother was the school deputy.

 Rachel Fuller's teenage years were filled with numerous music competitions, songwriting with her best friend Mikey Cuthbert and a lengthy stint as an organist in a funeral home, where she performed up to eleven times a day.

 Music career

 As an in-demand orchestrator, with her works recorded by the London Chamber Orchestra, Fuller met The Who's Pete Townshend in 1996, becoming the arranger for his The Lifehouse Chronicles album and subsequent concerts at London's Sadler's Wells Theatre.

 With Townshend she co-wrote a song titled "It's Not Enough" featured on The Who's studio album Endless Wire, released in 2006.
 This song also appeared in Pete Townshend's musical The Boy Who Heard Music, along with the song "I Can Fly," written solely by Fuller.
 Townshend later contributed material to Fuller's musical Ash.

 Cigarettes and Housework, her first album, was released in 2004 after she was signed to Universal Records by Doug Morris.
 The album includes musical contributions from Townshend, Pino Palladino and Mark Brzezicki.
 The track "Around This Table" featured a spoken vocal from her friend Jerry Hall, who invited Fuller in turn to appear as her sidekick on VH1's reality program Kept.
 Fuller appeared as herself in the episode "Gamesmanship".